sagar8086/German-Credit-Risk-Analysis-using-Logistic-regression-and-Decision-tree-classifier/README.md

 • The CART model provided an in-sample misclassification rate as a 30.42% and out-of-sample misclassification rate as 46.67%.

-• On using the different split ratios (80:20), we observed a decrease in out-of-sample misclassification for both models.
+• On using the different split ratios (70:30 and 80:20), we observed a decrease in out-of-sample misclassification for both models.